 Set Traps

 Mouse traps are still the standard for catching rodent pests.
 If you opt for a lethal trap, choose snap traps that kill mice instantly instead of poison bait traps.
 You don’t want mice dying and decaying in your walls.
-Live-catch traps are also an option, but they must be emptied frequently, and you run the risk of the mouse returning to your home if you don’t release it at least a mile away.
+Live-catch traps are also an option, but you must empty these traps frequently, and you run the risk of the mouse returning to your home if you don’t release it at least a mile away.

 Bait snap or live-catch traps with peanut butter and set them along walls where you suspect mouse activity.
 If mice seem to keep evading traps left out in the open, you may have to drill a small hole in the drywall a few inches off the floor and place a trap right by the hole.